holtscomm/miniblog/README.md

 - `$miniblog_next` - String - Will contain the link to the list of posts that are later than the ones currently displayed
 - `$config['miniblog-filename']` - The name of the file being used for the base of the posts.
 Defined in the admin area under Options
 - `$category_link` - Relative category URL to the current page, e.g. `?category=news`
+- `$featured_post` - This one is kind of special.
+It's a separate post that you have selected on the list/index page to be the "featured" post.
+It's like the `$single` variable except it will always be available to you.